KosinskiLab/AlphaPulldown/README.md

 ```
 This usually works, but on some compute systems users may wish to use other versions or optimized builds of already installed HMMER and HH-suite.

+**For older versions of AlphaFold**:
+If you haven't updated your databases according to the requirements of AlphaFold 2.3.0, you can still use AlphaPulldown with your older version of AlphaFold database.
+Please follow the installation instructions on the [dedicated branch](https://github.com/KosinskiLab/AlphaPulldown/tree/AlphaFold-2.2.0)

 ------

 ## Manuals